Welcome to HealthyStrokes.com. If you want to learn about the hazards of prone masturbation, please read this page.

 - Drs.
 Barbara Bartlik & Marion Zucker Goldstein (2001) mention "atypical masturbatory styles, such as the face-down position," as frequent causes of male orgasmic disorder (delayed ejaculation). (article)

 - Dr. Scott Gilbert (2003) blames "conditioning caused by unique or atypical masturbation pattern" for delayed ejaculation.

 - Dr. Josie Lipsith, Damien McCann, and David Goldmeier (2003) found that every man in their study (all of whom suffered from erectile or orgasmic disorder, or both) had his own "idiosyncratic style" of masturbation and that in sexually dysfunctional men, "orgasm becomes conditional upon the narrow stimulus of the individualís masturbatory style" (article)

-- Dr. Michael Perelman (2004) cites Sank's thesis, calling Traumatic Masturbatory Syndrome "the counterproductive consequence of high-frequency masturbation in the prone position." (article)
+- Dr. Michael Perelman (2004) cites Sank's thesis, calling prone masturbation "the counterproductive consequence of high-frequency masturbation in the prone position." (article)

 - Drs.
 Daniel Richardson & David Goldmeier (in two 2006 articles) cite Sank as an example of how atypical masturbatory practices have been shown to cause a "disabling" of a man's ability in penetrative sex.